-Corn Residue Grazing Basics: What is the Ideal Stocking Rate?
+Corn Residue Grazing Basics: Stocking Rate

 Stocking rate on corn residue is extremely important because it affects the animal’s plane of nutrition.
 When grazing corn residue, cattle select dropped corn grain along with the husks and leaves.
 Digestibility or energy available from the diet is quite high at the initiation of grazing, but declines with time because cattle select the more digestible parts such as grain and husk early in the grazing period.
 The corn grain itself has more energy (83% TDN) and protein (9% CP) than any other plant part.
 Husk is about 60% TDN and leaf is about 50% TDN.
 Cattle consume cob and upper stalk (which are low energy; 35% TDN) only when availability of husk and leaf is limiting.